Lee Williams in the Paetuia Studio workroom, Whanganui

 Lee and Amanda Searle also make textile pieces drawn from local flora, fauna, identity, and belonging, including tātaki zome — fresh flowers and flora pounded into calico and worked over with hand embroidery.

-06For organisers & funders
+06For groups & organisers

 Studio